TheMannu/Kubernetes/Kubernetes-Basics.md

    Kubernetes adjusts the number of running Pods dynamically based on resource usage like CPU or memory, allowing your application to handle traffic spikes without manual intervention.

+   Kubernetes dynamically adjusts the number of running Pods based on real-time resource usage, such as CPU and memory metrics.
+This automatic scaling feature allows applications to seamlessly adapt to traffic spikes without requiring manual intervention.

 ### 4. **Load Balancing**:
    - Distributes network traffic across multiple containers to ensure high availability and reliability.